AnmolChachra/multi_robot_flocking/README.md

 ```

 ## Note
 By default N in multi_robot_flocking/src/multi_robot_flocking is set to 3.
-When running for stageros, set this value to 10
+When running for stageros, set this value to 10.
+Also, set cohesion coeffecient 'C' to 0.2 and separation coeffecient 'S' to 4 to simulate the correct behavior